EOSIO/eos/README.md

 ```

 Now it should be possible to run `nodeos` and see it begin producing blocks.
-You can specify the location of a custom `config.ini` by passing the `--config-dir` argument to `nodeos`.

 When running `nodeos` you should get log messages similar to below.
 It means the blocks are successfully produced.